-The establishment of these three localities will provide further opportunity for local communities and professionals (including GPs, acute clinicians, community care workers, nurses, Allied Health Professionals, pharmacists, Care at Home Staff, Residential Care Staff and others) to play an active role in the development of future local services.
+The establishment of these three localities will provide further opportunity for local communities and professionals (including GPs, acute clinicians, community care workers, nurses, Allied Health Professionals, pharmacists, Care at Home staff, Residential Care staff and others) to play an active role in the development of future local services.

 This strategic plan describes why, what and how health and social care services will be configured.
 This plan presents a framework to deliver the agreed vision over the following three years.
-Furthermore, a number of key priorities have been identified, which will help people living in Falkirk to live full and positive lives.
+Furthermore, a number of key priorities have been identified, which will help people living in the Falkirk area to live full and positive lives.